code2gnana/code2gnana/README.md

 <!--
 **code2gnana/code2gnana** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
+-->
 I am a [Platfom Engineer at Azenix](https://www.linkedin.com/in/gnaneshwara-babu/).
 My day job involves ***designing and architecting cloud and DevOps Solutions***. **Infrastructure automation** is my core strength with deep focus on *Server Infrastructure, Virtualization and Kubernnetes!*

-- Automation fanatic and know PowerShell!
+- Automation fanatic and knows PowerShell!
 - 🌻 Learning Azure, Kubernetes, PowerShell, Go, Ansible, Terraform, Git, GitHub
-* 📚 My Favarite Books
+* I love :heart: reading books 📚, few of my Favarite Books
   * Become Ansible
   * The Search
   * Hit Reresh